DALLAS - When the Dallas Mavericks signed Dwight Powell to a four-year, $37 million contract on July 8, 2016, more than a few eyebrows were raised.

 "Nothing slows down for me.
 The minor improvements that I made I want to continue to see that growth and continue to dedicate the time that I have up until this point to get to where I am."

-Powell's numbers were even more inspiring over the last 16 games he played in this season.
+Powell's numbers were even more inspiring over the last 16 games he played in last season.
 During that period the 6-11, 240-pounder averaged 10.4 points, 5.6 rebounds, 1.8 assists and shot 58.8 percent from the field and 45.2 percent from 3-point range.

 In all, Powell was more impressed with his 3-point shooting and his ability to stretch the floor than he was with any of his other statistics.